Airuuu/Signal-Analyzis-Project/README.md

 Of course, we use built-in methods, and as a result we do not have to worry about the exact mapping of the formulas, but it is good to know what we use.

-3) Applying the ICA algorith to the spectrogram using the FastICA class from the sklearn library.
+3) Applying the ICA algorithm to the spectrogram using the FastICA class from the sklearn library.
 Virtualize original spectrogram using librosa.display.specshow , also display 9 independent components.

 A signal spectrum shows which frequency components are included in a given signal.
 A decibel spectrum shows the same information, but the scale of amplitudes is logarithmic, which is often clearer to the human ear, which perceives loudness in a logarithmic manner.